EndlessEden/OpenRA/README.md

 # OpenRA - Kang

-**(Forked from https://github.com/BangL/OpenRA#bleed - As it was abandoned.
+* (Forked from https://github.com/BangL/OpenRA#bleed - As it was abandoned.
 See commit#2 - CURRENTLY IN A BAD STATE, i am working on it...)

-A Libre/Free Real Time Strategy game engine supporting early Westwood classics. | The "Kang" version differentiates its self from the main(#bleed) branch by bundling RA2[https://github.com/OpenRA/ra2](https://github.com/OpenRA/ra2) and D2[https://github.com/OpenRA/D2](https://github.com/OpenRA/D2) Directly into the main "mod" bundle.
+A Libre/Free Real Time Strategy game engine supporting early Westwood classics. | The "Kang" version differentiates its self from the main(#bleed) branch by bundling RA2 and D2 Directly into the main "mod" bundle.

-It is expected that the OpenRA[https://github.com/OpenRA/OpenRA](https://github.com/OpenRA/OpenRA) Main(#Bleed) branch will intergrate RA2 and D2 into OpenRA in the future making the Kang Version Deprecated at a later date.
+It is expected that the OpenRA Main(#bleed) branch will intergrate RA2 and D2 into OpenRA in the future making the Kang Version Deprecated at a later date.
 However, until that point a tightly integrated and distributable branch is necessary for many System Packagers and Portable installations.

 OpenRA-Kang wishes to fill this gap.
 Kang may not be the solution we asked for, but it is the Solution we Need.